muellerc/aws-step-functions-long-lived-transactions/docs/guide.md

 The following is a list of all the custom errors thrown by the application and can be used in your state machine.

-* `ErrProcessOrder` represents a process order error
+* `OrderCreationException` represents a process order creation error
-* `ErrUpdateOrderStatus` represents a process order error
+* `OrderCancelationException` represents a process order cancellation error
-* `ErrProcessPayment` represents a process payment error
+* `PaymentProcessException` represents a process payment error
-* `ErrProcessRefund` represents a process payment refund error
+* `PaymentRefundException` represents a process payment refund error
-* `ErrReserveInventory` represents a inventory update error
+* `InventoryReservationException` represents a inventory update error
-* `ErrReleaseInventory` represents a inventory update reversal error
+* `InventoryReleaseException` represents a inventory update reversal error

 ## Testing Scenarios